Tour Lutheran Germany in 2027!

 • Day 6 – July 30 (Friday) – Coburg – Erfurt – Eisleben – Leipzig

-• Travel to the lovely city of Erfurt to visit the Augustinian Monastery, where Luther lived as a monk from 1505 – 1511.
-It was at Erfurt’s St. Mary’s Cathedral where Luther was ordained a priest in 1507.
+• Travel to the lovely city of Erfurt to visit the Augustinian Monastery, where Luther lived as a monk from 1505–1511.

 • Then it’s on to Leipzig, the city of music, where composer Johann Sebastian Bach lived the last years of his life.
 Visit the St. Thomas Church where Bach worked and is buried.
 Felix Mendelssohn, who revived interest in Bach and founded the Leipzig Conservatory, also died here.